vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -timeout

-The timeout in seconds for putting the ESXi host in maintenance mode.
+The timeout in seconds for putting the ESX host in maintenance mode.
 Default is 18000 seconds (5 hours).

 ```yaml